ixxiiris/CASA_Dissertation/readme.md

 - August: Heterogeneity analysis, figure finalisation, dissertation write-up.
 ---

-##  References 【待添加】
+##  References

 > Core references are stored in `/references/`, including:

+> - Adger, W. N., Crépin, A.-S., Folke, C., Ospina, D., Chapin, F. S., Segerson, K., Seto, K. C., Anderies, J. M., Barrett, S., Bennett, E. M., Daily, G., Elmqvist, T., Fischer, J., Kautsky, N., Levin, S. A., Shogren, J. F., Van Den Bergh, J., Walker, B. and Wilen, J. (2020).
+‘Urbanization, Migration, and Adaptation to Climate Change’.
+One Earth, 3 (4), pp. 396–399. https://doi.org/10.1016/j.oneear.2020.09.016.
+> - Akbari, K., Winter, S. and Tomko, M. (2023).
+‘Spatial Causality: A Systematic Review on Spatial Causal Inference’.
+Geographical Analysis, 55 (1), pp. 56–89. https://doi.org/10.1111/gean.12312.
+> - Ayeb-Karlsson, S., Kniveton, D. and Cannon, T. (2020).
+‘Trapped in the prison of the mind: Notions of climate-induced (im)mobility decision-making and wellbeing from an urban informal settlement in Bangladesh’.
+Palgrave Communications, 6 (1), p.
+62. https://doi.org/10.1057/s41599-020-0443-2.
+> - Barrios, S., Bertinelli, L. and Strobl, E. (2006).
+‘Climatic change and rural–urban migration: The case of sub-Saharan Africa’.
+Journal of Urban Economics, 60 (3), pp. 357–371. https://doi.org/10.1016/j.jue.2006.04.005.
->- Beine, M. and Parsons, C. (2015).
+> - Beine, M. and Parsons, C. (2015).
 ‘Climatic Factors as Determinants of International Migration’.
 The Scandinavian Journal of Economics.
-Wiley, 117 (2), pp. 723–767. doi: 10.1111/sjoe.12098.
+Wiley, 117 (2), pp. 723–767. https://doi.org/10.1111/sjoe.12098.
->- Black, R., Adger, W. N., Arnell, N. W., Dercon, S., Geddes, A. and Thomas, D. (2011).
+> - Black, R., Adger, W. N., Arnell, N. W., Dercon, S., Geddes, A. and Thomas, D. (2011).
 ‘The effect of environmental change on human migration’.
-Global Environmental Change, 21, pp. S3–S11. doi: 10.1016/j.gloenvcha.2011.10.001.
+Global Environmental Change, 21, pp. S3–S11. https://doi.org/10.1016/j.gloenvcha.2011.10.001.
->- Bohra-Mishra, P., Oppenheimer, M., Cai, R., Feng, S. and Licker, R. (2017).
-‘Climate variability and migration in the Philippines’.
-Population and Environment, 38 (3), pp. 286–308. doi: 10.1007/s11111-016-0263-x.
->- Cai, R., Feng, S., Oppenheimer, M. and Pytlikova, M. (2016).
-‘Climate variability and international migration: The importance of the agricultural linkage’.
-Journal of Environmental Economics and Management.
-Elsevier BV, 79, pp. 135–151. doi: 10.1016/j.jeem.2016.06.005.
->- Cattaneo, C., Beine, M., Fröhlich, C. J., Kniveton, D., Martinez-Zarzoso, I., Mastrorillo, M., Millock, K., Piguet, E. and Schraven, B. (2019).
+> - Cattaneo, C., Beine, M., Fröhlich, C. J., Kniveton, D., Martinez-Zarzoso, I., Mastrorillo, M., Millock, K., Piguet, E. and Schraven, B. (2019).
 ‘Human Migration in the Era of Climate Change’.
-Review of Environmental Economics and Policy, 13 (2), pp. 189–206. doi: 10.1093/reep/rez008.
+Review of Environmental Economics and Policy, 13 (2), pp. 189–206. https://doi.org/10.1093/reep/rez008.
->- Central Committee of the Communist Party of China and State Council of the People’s Republic of China.
+> - Central Committee of the Communist Party of China and State Council of the People’s Republic of China.
 (2025).
 The Rural Revitalisation Plan (2024–2027).
 Beijing, China: Government of the People’s Republic of China.
 Available at: https://www.gov.cn/zhengce/202501/content_7000493.htm.
->- Chan, K. W. (2010).
-‘The Household Registration System and Migrant Labor in China: Notes on a Debate’.
-Population and Development Review, 36 (2), pp. 357–364. doi: 10.1111/j.1728-4457.2010.00333.x.
+> - Chan, K. W. (2010).
+‘The Household Registration System and Migrant Labour in China: Notes on a Debate’.
+Population and Development Review, 36 (2), pp. 357–364. https://doi.org/10.1111/j.1728-4457.2010.00333.x.
+> - Chen, Y., Tan, Y. and Gruschke, A. (2021).
+‘Rural vulnerability, migration, and relocation in mountain areas of Western China: An overview of key issues and policy interventions’.
+Chinese Journal of Population, Resources and Environment, 19 (1), pp. 110–116. https://doi.org/10.1016/j.cjpre.2021.12.012.
->- De Haas, H. (2021).
+> - De Haas, H. (2021).
 ‘A theory of migration: the aspirations-capabilities framework’.
 Comparative Migration Studies.
-Springer Science and Business Media LLC, 9 (1). doi: 10.1186/s40878-020-00210-4.
+Springer Science and Business Media LLC, 9 (1). https://doi.org/10.1186/s40878-020-00210-4.
+> - Dell, M., Jones, B. F. and Olken, B. A. (2012).
+‘Temperature Shocks and Economic Growth: Evidence from the Last Half Century’.
+American Economic Journal: Macroeconomics, 4 (3), pp. 66–95. https://doi.org/10.1257/mac.4.3.66.
+> - Government Office for Science.
+(2011).
+Foresight: Migration and Global Environmental Change.
+Final Project Report.
+London: The Government Office for Science.
->- Gray, C. and Mueller, V. (2012).
+> - Gray, C. and Mueller, V. (2012).
 ‘Drought and Population Mobility in Rural Ethiopia’.
 World Development.
-Elsevier BV, 40 (1), pp. 134–145. doi: 10.1016/j.worlddev.2011.05.023.
+Elsevier BV, 40 (1), pp. 134–145. https://doi.org/10.1016/j.worlddev.2011.05.023.
->- Guizhou Provincial Bureau of Statistics.
+> - Guizhou Provincial Bureau of Statistics.
 (2011).
 Guizhou Statistical Yearbook 2011.
 Beijing: China Statistics Press.
->- Hoffmann, R. (no date).
-‘Drought and aridity influence internal migration worldwide’.
-Nature Climate Change. doi: doi.org/10.1038/s41558-024-02165-1.
->- Hoffmann, R., Abel, G., Malpede, M., Muttarak, R. and Percoco, M. (2024).
-‘Drought and aridity influence internal migration worldwide’.
-Nature Climate Change.
-Springer Science and Business Media LLC, 14 (12), pp. 1245–1253. doi: 10.1038/s41558-024-02165-1.
+> - Guizhou Provincial Government.
+(2010a).
+‘Documentary Record of Drought Relief in Guizhou (2010)’.
+> - Guizhou Provincial Government.
+(2010b).
+‘Major Government Work Record of Guizhou Province (2010)’.
->- Huang, J. (2012).
+> - Huang, J. (2012).
 ‘Spatial changes of population and economic causes in Guizhou Province in the past decade’.
 Contemporary Economics, (8), pp. 94–96.
+> - Hunter, L. M., Luna, J. K. and Norton, R. M. (2015).
+‘Environmental Dimensions of Migration’.
+Annual Review of Sociology, 41 (1), pp. 377–397. https://doi.org/10.1146/annurev-soc-073014-112223.
->- Intergovernmental Panel On Climate Change (Ipcc).
+> - Intergovernmental Panel on Climate Change (IPCC).
 (2023).
 Climate Change 2022 – Impacts, Adaptation and Vulnerability: Working Group II Contribution to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change.
 1st edn.
-Cambridge University Press. doi: 10.1017/9781009325844.
+Cambridge University Press. https://doi.org/10.1017/9781009325844.
+> - Kogan, F. N. (2001).
+‘Operational Space Technology for Global Vegetation Assessment’.
+Bulletin of the American Meteorological Society, 82 (9), pp. 1949–1964. https://doi.org/10.1175/1520-0477(2001)082%253C1949:OSTFGV%253E2.3.CO;2.
->- Liang, S., Wu, W., Sun, J., Li, Z., Sun, X., Chen, H., Chen, S., Fan, L., You, L. and Yang, P. (2021).
+> - Liang, S., Wu, W., Sun, J., Li, Z., Sun, X., Chen, H., Chen, S., Fan, L., You, L. and Yang, P. (2021).
 ‘Climate-mediated dynamics of the northern limit of paddy rice in China’.
 Environmental Research Letters, 16 (6), p.
-064008. doi: 10.1088/1748-9326/abfac0.
+064008. https://doi.org/10.1088/1748-9326/abfac0.
->- Liang, Z. and Ma, Z. (2004).
+> - Liang, Z. and Ma, Z. (2004).
 ‘China’s Floating Population: New Evidence from the 2000 Census’.
-Population and Development Review, 30 (3), pp. 467–488. doi: 10.1111/j.1728-4457.2004.00024.x.
+Population and Development Review, 30 (3), pp. 467–488. https://doi.org/10.1111/j.1728-4457.2004.00024.x.
->- Lu, M. and Xia, Y. (2016).
+> - Lu, M. and Xia, Y. (2016).
 ‘Migration in the People’s Republic of China’.
->- Luo, Y., Tian, M., Wu, H., Wang, C. and Zhang, J. (2019).
+> - Luo, Y., Tian, M., Wu, H., Wang, C. and Zhang, J. (2019).
 ‘Spatio-temporal distribution and climatic background of agricultural drought in Guizhou Province’.
-Jilin Agriculture, (10), pp. 108–112. doi: 10.14025/j.cnki.jlny.2019.10.071.
+Jilin Agriculture, (10), pp. 108–112. https://doi.org/10.14025/j.cnki.jlny.2019.10.071.
->- McLeman, R. (2018).
+> - McLeman, R. (2018).
 ‘Thresholds in climate migration’.
 Population and Environment.
-Springer Science and Business Media LLC, 39 (4), pp. 319–338. doi: 10.1007/s11111-017-0290-2.
+Springer Science and Business Media LLC, 39 (4), pp. 319–338. https://doi.org/10.1007/s11111-017-0290-2.
+> - Ministry of Agriculture and Rural Affairs of the People’s Republic of China and Ministry of Finance of the People’s Republic of China.
+(2021).
+‘Administrative Measures for the Construction of Modern Agricultural Industry Technology System’.
+Beijing, China.
->- Mueller, V., Gray, C. and Kosec, K. (2014).
+> - Mueller, V., Gray, C. and Kosec, K. (2014).
 ‘Heat stress increases long-term human migration in rural Pakistan’.
 Nature Climate Change.
-Springer Science and Business Media LLC, 4 (3), pp. 182–185. doi: 10.1038/nclimate2103.
+Springer Science and Business Media LLC, 4 (3), pp. 182–185. https://doi.org/10.1038/nclimate2103.
->- National Climate Center, C. M. A. (2025).
-China Climate Change Blue Book (2025).
-9787030824820.
-Beijing, China: Science Press.
->- Sun, Y. (2023).
-‘Temperature effects on rural household outmigration: Evidence from China’.
-Population and Environment, 45 (4), p.
-25. doi: 10.1007/s11111-023-00441-4.
->- The State of Food and Agriculture 2021: Making Agrifood Systems More Resilient to Shocks and Stresses.
+> - Nawrotzki, R. J. and DeWaard, J. (2016).
+‘Climate shocks and the timing of migration from Mexico’.
+Population and Environment, 38 (1), pp. 72–100. https://doi.org/10.1007/s11111-016-0255-x.
+> - People’s Government of Guizhou Province.
 (2021).
+‘The 14th Five-Year Plan for Water Conservancy Development of Guizhou Province’.
+Guiyang, China.
+> - State Council of China.
+(2011).
+‘Rural Poverty Alleviation and Development Programme (2011–2020)’.
+> - The State of Food and Agriculture 2021: Making Agrifood Systems More Resilient to Shocks and Stresses.
+(2021).
 S.l.: Food and Agriculture Organization of the United Nations.
->- Vicente-Serrano, S. M., Beguería, S. and López-Moreno, J. I. (2010).
-‘A Multiscalar Drought Index Sensitive to Global Warming: The Standardized Precipitation Evapotranspiration Index’.
-Journal of Climate, 23 (7), pp. 1696–1718. doi: 10.1175/2009JCLI2909.1.
+> - Tucker, C. J., Pinzon, J. E., Brown, M. E., Slayback, D. A., Pak, E. W., Mahoney, R., Vermote, E. F. and El Saleous, N. (2005).
+‘An extended AVHRR 8‐km NDVI dataset compatible with MODIS and SPOT vegetation NDVI data’.
+International Journal of Remote Sensing, 26 (20), pp. 4485–4498. https://doi.org/10.1080/01431160500168686.
->- Wang, H., Chen, B. and Shen, X. (2024).
-‘Extreme rainfall, farmer vulnerability, and labor mobility—Evidence from rural China’.
+> - Wang, H., Chen, B. and Shen, X. (2024).
+‘Extreme rainfall, farmer vulnerability, and labour mobility—Evidence from rural China’.
 Science of The Total Environment, 918, p.
-170866. doi: 10.1016/j.scitotenv.2024.170866.
+170866. https://doi.org/10.1016/j.scitotenv.2024.170866.
->- Wang, X. (2013).
+> - Wang, X. (2013).
 ‘Different Roles of Land in Rural–Urban Migration: Evidence from China’s Household Survey’.
-China & World Economy, 21 (1), pp. 107–126. doi: 10.1111/j.1749-124X.2013.12011.x.
+China & World Economy, 21 (1), pp. 107–126. https://doi.org/10.1111/j.1749-124X.2013.12011.x.
+> - Warner, K., Afifi, T., Henry, K., Rawe, T., Smith, C. and Sherbinin, A. D. (2012).
+‘GLOBAL POLICY REPORT’.
+Climate Change.
->- Wei, W. and Li, X. (2021).
+> - Wei, W. and Li, X. (2021).
 ‘Changes of NDVI in Beipan River Basin of Guizhou Province and its relationship with terrain gradient and population distribution during 2000–2018’.
-Bulletin of Soil and Water Conservation, 41 (6), pp. 361–368. doi: 10.13961/j.cnki.stbctb.2021.06.046.
+Bulletin of Soil and Water Conservation, 41 (6), pp. 361–368. https://doi.org/10.13961/j.cnki.stbctb.2021.06.046.
->- Yun, S., Jun, Y. and Hong, S. (2012).
+> - Yun, S., Jun, Y. and Hong, S. (2012).
 ‘Social perception and response to the drought process: a case study of the drought during 2009–2010 in the Qianxi’nan Prefecture of Guizhou Province’.
-Natural Hazards, 64 (1), pp. 839–851. doi: 10.1007/s11069-012-0274-6.
+Natural Hazards, 64 (1), pp. 839–851. https://doi.org/10.1007/s11069-012-0274-6.
->- Zheng, W., Chen, X., Xu, W. and Wu, Z. (2024).
-‘Heterogeneous and short-term effects of a changing climate on farmers’ labor allocation: An empirical analysis of China’.
+> - Zheng, W., Chen, X., Xu, W. and Wu, Z. (2024).
+‘Heterogeneous and short-term effects of a changing climate on farmers’ labour allocation: An empirical analysis of China’.
 PLOS ONE.
-Edited by Z. Mushtaq, 19 (7), p. e0306260. doi: 10.1371/journal.pone.0306260.
+Edited by Z. Mushtaq, 19 (7), p. e0306260. https://doi.org/10.1371/journal.pone.0306260.

 ---

 ##  Acknowledgements 【待完善】

-Special thanks to Dr. Ollie Ballinger for guidance on methodological design and topic development.
-Field-level insights were inspired by Yun et al. (2012) and enriched by conversations around spatial causality in fragile ecosystems.
+This dissertation was completed during the long daylight hours of a foreign summer, in this remote city.
+It marks not only the conclusion of a degree, but also the continuation of a personal journey of inquiry and growth.

+I would first like to express my deepest gratitude to my supervisor, Dr. Ollie Ballinger, for his generous guidance and thoughtful feedback throughout this project.
+Our discussions, particularly on methodological design and spatial analysis strategies, were invaluable in shaping the structure and direction of this work.
+His patience and encouragement allowed me to develop both confidence and precision in my research.

+I am equally indebted to my parents and close friends, whose quiet support and steadfast belief carried me through moments of uncertainty.
+Their presence, even at a distance, was an anchor that kept me steady.

+I would also like to acknowledge CASA at UCL for providing an intellectually rich environment, outstanding resources, and a community that constantly pushed me to expand my horizons.

+Finally, I wish to thank myself—for persisting in the practice of learning, for loosening attachments in the pursuit of freedom, and for allowing knowledge to transform into awareness.
+As I wrote these pages, I held onto a phrase that accompanied me throughout the year: _“Avowing subject loosen its hold on itself.”_ This meant letting the world pass through me, recognising illusion, and moving toward a world of possibilities.

 ---